Children in Need: BBC Children in Need

 The first dedicated Children in Need telethon aired in 1980, replacing standard continuity segments with fundraising appeals during evening programming.
 Presented by Terry Wogan, Sue Lawley, and Esther Rantzen, the event raised £1 million, exclusively for UK-based children's charities—a significant increase from previous campaigns.

 By 1984, the telethon evolved into a single continuous programme, abandoning regular programming slots.
 The format expanded to include radio and online content, with Wogan remaining the primary host until 2014.
+In 2007, it was reported that Wogan had received an annual honorarium since 1980 (amounting to £9,065 in 2005); the BBC stated that the payment came from BBC resources rather than from the Children in Need charity fund.
+Two days before the 2007 event, Wogan waived his fee.
 He stepped down due to health issues and died in 2016.

 In 1988, BBC Children in Need registered as a charity in England and Wales (no. 802052), followed by Scottish registration (SC039557) in 2008.
 A notable partnership in 2020 saw the charity collaborate with the McLaren Formula One Team at a race to support initiatives in Turkey.

+In November 2006, Children in Need faced public criticism after Intelligent Giving published an article, titled "Four Things Wrong with Pudsey", which questioned the efficiency of its grant-giving model and the quality of some of its public reporting as "shambolic".

 Simon Antrobus has served as chief executive since 2016.

 Sponsorships

 Corporate partners have played a key role in fundraising.
 Asda, McDonald's, One Stop, Greggs, Enterprise, and Cineworld are among the charity's longstanding sponsors.
 Welcome Break—whose service stations host outlets such as WHSmith, Waitrose, Subway, Burger King, Pret a Manger, Starbucks and Harry Ramsden's—has also supported the cause.
-The 2025 Sidemen Charity Match, scheduled for Wembley Stadium, will raise funds for Children in Need.
+The 2025 Sidemen Charity Match raised funds for Children in Need.